paulternate/cf-venafi-automation/docs/01-requirements-terminology-and-caveats/README.md

   - Any personal account not belonging to Venafi/Jetstack (SSO not a requirement)
 - Access to https://ui.venafi.cloud/ via either your own private domain or the company shared one
 - The ability to distinguish between buses, stairs, bicycles and traffic lights! 😊
+- You are required to complete these exercises using the "us-east-1" region, simply because it's tried and tested in these.

 ## Terminology